admhpr/oversight/content/notes/on-culture.md

 * repeating the mission statement ensures that everyone knows what it is
 * just because a leader knows it doesn't mean everyone else does
 * managers thought 64% of employees knew their the companies top priorities the actual number was 2%.
-* _overcommunicate_ the companies message at regular meetings
+* _over-communicate_ the companies message at regular meetings
 * short snappy catchphrases that get to the point are good at establishing purpose
 *  e.g Zappos: "Create fun and a little wierdness", IDEO: "Talk less, do more"
 *  Although cheesy they are useful reminders, embrace them!